 EES’s cyber security consulting services supported by improved technologies can help you develop and improve your business security posture to up-level the threat detection.

 AWS claims Responsibility for “safeguarding AWS Cloud services’ hardware, software, networking, and facility infrastructure” due to the AWS Shared Security policy.

 Microsoft Azure, a primary cloud computing service provider, asserts security control over “physical hosts,” “networks,” and “data centers.”
 If you utilize AWS or Azure services, you may or may not have security obligations.

 Shared responsibility agreements may contain language that is broadly construed to mean various things to various people.
 Your whole security setup differs from this in that you own every piece of equipment.
 The security obligations for services, apps, and controls vary depending on the cloud provider and service type.
 These inequalities in cloud ownership increase complexity and danger in a multi-cloud environment.
 Each of these components should have its program for evaluating and monitoring security risks.
-How secure you are depends on how well you protect your weakest connection.
+How secure you are depending on how well you protect your weakest connection.
 The whole stack and any linked systems become more susceptible if one of them has a vulnerability.

 Consumer responsibility in a matrix

 A critical part of SRM is the customer responsibility matrix (CRM), which details which controls are provided by the cloud service provider (CSP) and which responsibilities are left to the cloud user.
 When looking for a template CRM or learning more about them, look no farther than the Federal Risk and Authorization Management Program (FRAMP) (FedRAMP).
 Cloud service providers may use FedRAMP to provide their goods and services to the federal government as a whole.
 FedRAMP is a program.